 - How may my life be impacted (e.g., my health and safety, changes to my commuting patterns, day care for my children, where I eat lunch and take my breaks, etc.)?

 Management must address these concerns in a way that instills confidence in the workers.
 Obviously, the solution for each organization will be different.
 But because the above concerns will strongly impact a worker’s health, financial security and general well-being, they are particularly important for the changes caused by this pandemic.

-Building Your Skills and Keep Learning
+Building Your Skills and Knowledge